Halicery/IDCT/ScaledIDCT.md

-# Scaled LLM[#LLM 1989 (C. Loeffler, A. Ligtenberg, and G. S. Moschytz, Practical fast 1-D DCT algorithms with 11 multiplications] 1-D IDCT with 6 multiplications
+# Scaled LLM<sup><a id="backnote1" href="#Note1">[1]</a></sup> 1-D IDCT with 6 multiplications

 &copy; A. Tarpai

-Source code for this scaled integer IDCT can be found on [BitBucket"https://bitbucket.org/Halicery/" target="_blank"], as part of an ITU T.81 JPEG decoder I have written.
+Source code for this scaled integer IDCT can be found in the Rainbow image decoder repo https://github.com/Halicery/vc_rainbow/blob/master/RAINBOW/idct.c , as part of an ITU T.81 JPEG decoder I have written.

 ## Results